What is a private key?

 A private key works like a password.
 It has the power to sign transactions and authorize the transfer of funds from your wallet.
 It is not safe to share your private key with others as it proves ownership of your crypto assets.

 A private key is different than a recovery phrase.
 A private key controls a single wallet.
-A recovery phrase generates all your private keys, thus controls all your wallets.
+A recovery phrase generates the private keys for all associated wallets.

 Your recovery phrase allows you to restore your Uniswap wallet, as well as any other wallets derived from your recovery phrase.
 Each of those wallets has its own unique private key.